Justkim030/flask-ecommerce-store/README.md

 - Dynamic shopping cart with add, remove, and update quantity functionality.
 - Persistent data storage using an SQLite database.
 - Admin panel for managing users and products.
-- Checkout with M-PESA payment (simulated).
+- Checkout with M-PESA STK Push integration.
 - Styled with a custom, Kilimall-inspired theme using Bootstrap.

 ## Requirements

 - Python 3.7+
 - Flask
+- requests
 - Flask-Session
 - Flask-SQLAlchemy
 - Flask-Admin